-Standing majestically above all other surrounding peaks, Mount Mitchell is an incredible location to visit for scenic views, hiking, picnicking, and camping.
-Continue reading for:
+Standing majestically above all other surrounding peaks, Mount Mitchell is an incredible location to visit for scenic views, hiking, picnicking, camping, and more.

 - Mount Mitchell at a Glance

 - Mount Mitchell Activities & Events

 Mount Mitchell at a Glance:

 Location: Mount Mitchell State Park, Yancey County, NC

 Notable Features: Highest U.S. peak east of the Mississippi River

 Observation deck, museum, and gift shop at summit accessible by foot (hiking) or car (via Blue Ridge Parkway)

 Park Hours: Open everyday at 7:00AM except Christmas Day.
 Closing time varies by season.

 Park Fees: There are no entrance or parking fees at Mount Mitchell State Park.
 There are fees for camping, certain event permits, and facility reservations.